 Design Repositories are established and connected to in the Data Management – Design Repositories page of the Preferences dialog – the default checkout path is set in the SVN Design Repository dialog, opened from the button on this page.

 The exact set of Project Options stored will depend on the project type.
 Project settings are configured in the Project Options dialog.
-You can access this from Project » Project Options on the main menu, or by right-clicking on the project name in the Projects panel then selecting Project Options from the context menu.
+You can access this from Project » Project Options on the main menu, or by right-clicking on the project name in the Projects panel and selecting Project Options from the context menu.

-More on Project Option Settings
+More on project Option settings